abhchand/stable-matching/README.md

 See or run `bin/stable-marriage-example` for an example usage

 Specify an input of ordered preferences as a hash of arrays for two groups.
-Keys may be `String` or `Fixnum`
+Keys may be `String` or `Integer`

 ```
 alpha_preferences = {